Determined BSS based on time-frequency masking and its application to harmonic vector analysis: Experiments

 The experimental results for the 2- and 3-channel cases are summarized in Figs.\:\ref{fig:boxSpeech2ch} and \ref{fig:boxSpeech3ch}, respectively.
 First of all, HVA without cepstrum thresholding ($\lambda=0$) could not perform separation.
 As discussed in Section \ref{subsec:roleOfCepThresh}, this is because the permutation problem cannot be solved only by the non-separable mask.
 This result indicates the importance of the cepstrum thresholding that simultaneously handles all frequency components.
 From the figures, it can be seen that $\kappa$ has less impact than $\lambda$.
 On average, $(\lambda,\kappa)=(0.08,3)$ seems to perform well, and therefore we will focus on HVA with $\lambda=0.08$ and $\kappa=3$.

 The figures show that the proposed HVA outperformed IVA.
 This result indicates that the harmonic structure can be a useful cue for the separation in determined BSS.
 Compared to ILRMA, HVA achieved performance similar to ILRMA for the 3-channel case but outperformed it for the 2-channel case.
 While ILRMA utilizes repetition of the spectral pattern with time as a cue for separation, HVA only focuses on the spectral pattern at each time segment independently, as illustrated in Fig.\:\ref{fig:maskExample}.
 Since spectral patterns of speech signals widely vary with time, the low-rank structure (or repetitive pattern) of the magnitude spectrogram, assumed in ILRMA, may not effectively serve as a separation cue in this case.
 In contrast, HVA is not hindered by such variation of signals because HVA considers time-independent information like IVA.
+An audio example for each method can be found in \cite{KitamuraWeb}.